LIS

 Historical Notes

 Derived from VR125-01-3 § 7, eff.
 December 12, 1985; amended, Virginia Register Volume 3, Issue 1, eff.
 November 12, 1986; Volume 4, Issue 6, January 21, 1988; Volume 5, Issue 2, eff.
 November 24, 1988; Volume 6, Issue 2, eff.
 November 23, 1989; Volume 7, Issue 4, eff.
 December 19, 1990; Volume 8, Issue 6, eff.
 January 15, 1992; Volume 9, Issue 6, eff.
 January 13, 1993; Volume 10, Issue 11, eff.
 March 23, 1994; Volume 21, Issue 19, eff.
 June 29, 2005; Volume 30, Issue 6, eff.
-December 18, 2013.
+December 18, 2013; Volume 41, Issue 11, eff.
+February 12, 2025.

 3VAC5-30-80.
 Advertising materials that may be provided to retailers by manufacturers, importers, bottlers, or wholesalers.

 B. Manufacturers or their authorized vendors as defined in § 4.1-216.1 of the Code of Virginia and wholesalers of alcoholic beverages may sell, lend, buy for, or give to retailers any nonilluminated advertising materials made of paper, cardboard, canvas, rubber, foam, or plastic, provided the advertising materials have a wholesale value of $40 or less per item.
-Advertising material referring to any brand or manufacturer of spirits may only be provided to mixed beverage licensees and may not be provided by beer and wine wholesalers, or their employees, unless they hold a spirits solicitor's permit.
+Advertising material referring to any brand or manufacturer of spirits may only be provided to mixed beverage licensees and may not be provided by beer and wine wholesalers or their employees, unless they hold a spirits solicitor's permit.

-C. Manufacturers, bottlers, or wholesalers may supply to retailers napkins, placemats, and coasters that contain (i) a reference to the name of a brand of nonalcoholic beer or nonalcoholic wine, or (ii) a message relating solely to and promoting moderation and responsible drinking, which message may contain the name, logo, and address of the sponsoring manufacturer, bottler, or wholesaler, provided such recognition is subordinate to the message.
+C. Manufacturers, bottlers, or wholesalers may supply to retailers napkins, placemats, and coasters that contain (i) a reference to the name of a brand of nonalcoholic beer or nonalcoholic wine or (ii) a message relating solely to and promoting moderation and responsible drinking, which may contain the name, logo, and address of the sponsoring manufacturer, bottler, or wholesaler, provided such recognition is subordinate to the message.

-G. No manufacturer, bottler, wholesaler, or importer of alcoholic beverages, whether licensed in this Commonwealth or not, may directly or indirectly sell, rent, lend, buy for, or give to any retailer any advertising materials, decorations, or furnishings under any circumstances otherwise prohibited by law, nor may any retailer induce, attempt to induce, or consent to any such supplier of alcoholic beverages furnishing such retailer any such advertising.
+G. No manufacturer, bottler, wholesaler, or importer of alcoholic beverages, whether licensed in the Commonwealth or not, may directly or indirectly sell, rent, lend, buy for, or give to any retailer any advertising materials, decorations, or furnishings under any circumstances otherwise prohibited by law, nor may any retailer induce, attempt to induce, or consent to any such supplier of alcoholic beverages furnishing such retailer any such advertising.

 Statutory Authority